Intro: The Early Christianities discussion group meet on the first Monday of the month starting 2nd March 2026.

 Correct belief matters eternally

-This discussion forum will examine the arguments from both sides as to how well above definition accurately reflect the position of the historical Jesus and his earliest followers.
+This discussion forum will examine the perspectives from all sides as to how well above definition accurately reflect the position of the historical Jesus and his earliest followers.

 Discussion One : An introduction to the diversity of Christian communities prior to orthodoxy.

-Discussion Two : What if we only had Mark ( the earliest canonised gospel) to work from ?
+Discussion Three : What if we only had Mark ( the earliest canonised gospel) to work from ?